 Did you know?

-West Pymble is a suburb on the Upper North Shore of Sydney in the state of New South Wales, Australia 15 kilometres (9.3 mi) north-west of the Sydney Central Business District in the local government area of Ku-ring-gai Council.
-Pymble is a separate suburb to the east, sharing the postcode of 2073.
+The suburb of West Pymble is located on the Upper North Shore of Sydney around 15 kilometres (9.3 mi) north-west of Sydney's CBD in the local government area of Ku-ring-gai Council.
+Pymble is a separate suburb, however, they share the same postcode of 2073.

-The land on which West Pymble was built was Guringai country, until European arrival brought disease which greatly reduced the population.
+West Pymble was built on the land of the Guringai people.
+When the European arrival brought disease, it greatly reduced the population.
 By 1824, Aboriginal people in the area had been reduced to 'the remains of an Aboriginal tribe', who periodically walked through the area on their way from Bobbin Head to Pymble Hill.
 Early European settler Robert Pymble told his grandchildren that the Aboriginal people had gone by 1856.

 Logging was the first industry of the area, with both government logging camps and private contractors felling the biggest trees and dragging them to the Lane Cove River or local sawpits.
 The Lofberg family, who were established in the area by the 1860s, shipped lumber to the Sydney markets on their boats, and raised nine children on their farm in West Pymble.